xenharmonic-devs/sonic-weave/documentation/advanced-dsl.md

 | Cumulative sum   | `cumsum(arr)`    | `cumprod(arr)` | `antiperiodif(guideGen, arr)` |
 | Stacking         | `stackLinear()`  | `stack()`      | *N/A*                         |
 | Repeating        | `flatRepeat()`   | `flatRepeat()` | `repeat()`                    |

+There's also the linearly accumulating `repeatLinear()` for repeating harmonic segments arithmetically.

 ## Issues with the decimal separator
 To be backwards compatible with Scale Workshop versions 1 and 2, SonicWeave preserves the syntax for "dot cents" and "comma decimals".